Management and Administration

 Council of Trustees

 The Executive Committee oversees the day-to-day operations of The Society and meets frequently throughout the year.
 Members of the Executive Committee are drawn from, and elected by, the Council who can delegate any of its powers to the Executive Committee as it sees fit.
 The normal term of office on the Executive Committee is four years.
 The Executive Committee consists of the President, Deputy President, Treasurer, Meetings Secretary, Chair of the Education & Outreach Committee, Chair of the Policy Committee and Chair of the Publications Committee.
+The Chair of the Membership & Grants Committee attends as an observer.

 The Council also has committees to which it delegates powers, and these groups report back to the Council via the Executive Committee.
 Membership of these committees is drawn from the Council but can also include other invited members.
-The main committees are Education & Outreach, Meetings, Publications, Policy and Finance.
+The main committees are Education & Outreach, Membership & Grants, Meetings, Publications, Policy and Finance.

-Details of the membership of Council and our committees are available to Members of the Society; please log on to your profile page to access the Directory.
+Details of the membership of Council and committees are available to Members of the Society; please log on to your profile page to access the Directory.

 The Nominations Committee